DexterFreeman/OMM/README.md

 ## Tech Stack:
 It is a CRUD application, with a MVC design mattern.
 The frontend was built using React and class based components.
-With the UI being built using of Material UI components.
+With the UI being built using Material UI components.
 The backend uses Python and a REST API to take in the data from the frontend in JSON and returning a HTTP code depending on the data passed in.
+Web-pack and Babel are used for bandling and converting both the front-end code and backend code for the framework.

 ## Dissertaition:
 As part of this project, I wrote a dissertation which includes, the analysis, testing, implementiation and conclusion of this project.